NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/Installation-&-Configuration.md

 | Digital Output      <br/>0/ 12VDC 	| - 0VDC OR 12VDC output signal.<br/>- Drive 12VDC Relays.<br/>- Drive LEDs<br/>- Max output current 700mA.                                    	| ![max200px](img/switches4.png)    	|
 | Analog Output<br/>0-10VDC   	| - Producing 0-10 VDC signal.<br/>- Position and Speed, control for <br/>actuators or variable speed drives.<br/>- Max output current 50mA. 	| ![max200px](img/switches5.png)     	|

-### DIP Configuration Switches ###
+### 2.4.2.
+DIP Configuration Switches ###

-There are 2 banks of small DIP switches (8 DIP Switches per bank) under the cover of the Nube-iO iO Module that are used to configure various functionalities of the controller.
+There are 2 banks of small DIP switches (8 DIP Switches per bank) under the cover of the Nube iO Rubix iO 16 that are used to configure various functionalities of the controller.

 ![max500px](img/dips.png)

-#### Left Bank DIP Switches - Modbus Addressing ####
+#### 2.4.2.1.
+Left Bank DIP Switches - Modbus Addressing ####

-The Left Bank of DIP Switches (labeled SW2) is used to set the address of the Nube-iO iO Module.
-The value is set as a binary number (lowest digit is DIP #1) plus 1 using DIP Switches 1 to 7.
-See table below for examples of address settings.
+The Left Bank of DIP Switches (labelled SW2) is used to set the address of the Nube iO Rubix iO 16.
+The value is set as a binary number (the lowest digit is DIP #1) plus 1 using DIP Switches 1 to 7.
+See the table below for examples of address settings.
 1 is DIP switch UP, and 0 is DIP switch DOWN.
 DIP switch #8 must remain ON/UP/1 for normal operation.

 ##### LEFT DIP SWITCH BANK (SW2) "Table"